Real Estate Investing Blog

 Austin Housing Market Statistics

-There are 5,456 homes for sale in Austin, TX, ranging from $15K to $35M on Realtor.com.
-623 of which were newly listed within the last week.
-Additionally, there are 3,332 Austin rental properties, with a range of – to $25K per month.
-In February 2019 the housing market in Austin, TX was a buyer’s market, which means there were roughly more active homes for sale than there were buyers.
+There are 5,530 homes for sale in Austin, TX on Realtor.com.
+411 of which were newly listed within the last week.
+Additionally, there are 3,332 Austin rental properties for sale, with a range of $384 to $78.8K per month.
+In August 2019 the Austin housing market was a seller’s market, which means there were roughly more buyers than there were active homes for sale.

-The median list price of homes in Austin, TX was $390K in February 2019, trending up 4% year-over-year.
-The median listing price per square foot was $216.
-Homes in Austin, TX sold for 3.33% below asking price on average in February 2019.
-Homes in Austin sell faster than average compared to other cities in Travis County.
-It takes an average of 73 days on market for a home to sell in Austin.
-The trend for median days on market in Austin, TX is flat since last month, and flat since last year.
+According to Realtor.com’s statistics, the median list price of homes in Austin, TX was $429K in August 2019, trending up 4.6% year-over-year.
+The median listing price per square foot was $219.
+Homes in Austin, TX sold for approximately the asking price on average in August 2019.
+On average, homes in Austin, TX sell after 52 days on the market.
+The trend for median days on market in Austin, TX has gone up since last month, and slightly down since last year.

-The median list price in Austin is $499,900 on Movoto.com.
-The median list price in Austin was less than 1% change from March to April.
-Austin’s home resale inventories is 2,324, which increased 5 percent since March 2019.
-The median list price per square foot in Austin is $268.
-March 2019 was $270.
-Distressed properties such as foreclosures and short sales remained the same as a percentage of the total market in April 2019.
+The median list price in Austin is $477,450 on Movoto.com.
+The median list price in Austin was less than 1% change from August to September.
+Austin’s home resale inventories is 2,396, which decreased 6 percent since August 2019.
+The median list price per square foot in Austin is $269.
+August 2019 was $267.
+Distressed properties such as foreclosures and short sales remained the same as a percentage of the total market in September.

 Austin Downtown Homes For Sale

-Other types of housing that are prevalent in Austin include large apartment complexes or high rise apartments (39.07%), duplexes, homes converted to apartments or other small apartment buildings (7.66%), and a few row houses and other attached homes (4.86%).
+Other types of housing that are prevalent in Austin include large apartment complexes, duplexes, homes converted to apartments and a few row houses.

-Mortgage delinquency is the first step in the foreclosure process.
-This is when a homeowner fails to make a mortgage payment.
-The percent of delinquent mortgages in Austin is 0.4%, which is lower than the national value of 1.1%.
+As per the Austin foreclosure data by Zillow, the percent of delinquent mortgages in Austin is 0.4%, which is lower than the national value of 1.1

-There are currently 310 properties in Austin, TX that are in some stage of foreclosure (default, auction or bank owned) while the number of homes listed for sale on RealtyTrac is 886.
-In March, the number of properties that received a foreclosure filing in Austin, TX was 2% higher than the previous month and 57% lower than the same time last year.
+There are currently 244 properties in Austin, TX that are in some stage of foreclosure (default, auction or bank owned) while the number of homes listed for sale on RealtyTrac is 836.
+In August 2019, the number of properties that received a foreclosure filing in Austin, TX was 18% lower than the previous month and 39% lower than the same time last year.

 According to a report, the Austin area saw a 65 percent increase in what’s known as foreclosure starts in May 2018 compared with May 2017; that was followed by year-over-year increases of 44 percent and 29 percent in June 2018 and July 2018, respectively.
 The total number of foreclosure starts in Austin in July 2018 was 126.